alfredolopez80/COURSE_4___MOBILE_APP_IONIC_CORDOVA/README.md

 WEEK 3: Angular ui-router and the use of resolve.
 Using of local storage within an app.
 Deploying the app to emulators and devices (Android & IOS).

 WEEK 4: Cordova and the ngCordova wrappers.
-Plugins the Ionic application.
+Plugins with the Ionic application.